D1plo1d/tegh-cli/README.md

 1. Install nodejs and npm using the MSI installer
 2. Reboot
-3. Download this repository and open it in cmd
+3. Download this repository and open it in cmd as administrator
 4. `npm install`